 The second class is a hands-on experience class where students would be able to bring in a model, whether a partner/friend/family member or a doll head to practice on and get further encouragement and guidance from Max.
 Max believes that there will be some, who will have no experience at all when it comes to fading but are determined to learn and add this skill for future customers but that is where the magic happens and one of the things he finds most rewarding about his job.
 The real magic happens not during the workshop but when they leave the workshop and put in all that they have learnt into their work.
 Learning how to fade comes from your willingness to try new things and be brave enough to practice and participate.

-So, if you wanted to learn how to fade or spruce up your barbering skills, come and join us at Max Laban’s Workshop in his back to basics class of learning the art of fading, which will be held on the 20th of August 2018.
-Come and join us for a fun-filled event and enrol in the two classes below:
+So, if you wanted to learn how to fade or spruce up your barbering skills, come and join us at Max Laban’s Workshop in his back to basics class of learning the art of fading.
+Keep up to date with the latest courses at our training academy.

 Read more about fade haircuts here